americocunhajr/SoBioS/README.md

 <img src="logo/SoBioS.png" width="40%">

-**SoBioS - Sobol' Indices for Biological Systems** is an easy-to-run Matlab code used for Sobol' indices-based global sensitivity analysis of Biological Systems.
+**SoBioS: Sobol' Indices for Biological Systems** is an easy-to-run Matlab code used for Sobol' indices-based global sensitivity analysis of Biological Systems.
 The implementation follows an educational style, to make its use very intuitive.

 This package includes the following modules: